Dnat007/Flight_Fare/README.md

 ## Key Features :
 - **Data Exploration:** Gain insights into the dataset through exploratory data analysis (EDA) to understand the distribution of features, correlations, and potential trends.
-- **Predictive Modeling:** Utilize machine learning algorithms to build a predictive model capable of estimating restaurant ratings based on input features.
+- **Predictive Modeling:** Utilize machine learning algorithms to build a predictive model capable of estimating flight price based on input features.
 - **User-Friendly Interface:** Interact with the model through an intuitive user interface that allows users to input restaurant features and receive a predicted rating.

 ## Demo